StarBootics/Dev-Board/README.md

 - Completed
 - Abandoned

 The cards created can be dragged from one category to another.
 The cards placed in the Completed category will be moved into the archive.
-Tha cards placed in the Abandoned category will be moved in the Trash.
+The cards placed in the Abandoned category will be moved in the Trash.
 The time before cards move can be ajusted to one of these settings :

 - 30 days (Default value)
 - 60 days